opendatacube/odc-tools/README.md

 ----

 1. `s3-find` list S3 bucket with wildcard
-2. `s3-to-tar` fetch documents from S3 and dump them to tar archive
+2. `s3-to-tar` fetch documents from S3 and dump them to a tar archive
-3. `gs-to-tar` search GS for documents and dump them to tar archive
+3. `gs-to-tar` search GS for documents and dump them to a tar archive
-4. `dc-index-from-tar` read yaml documents from tar archive and add them to datacube
+4. `dc-index-from-tar` read yaml documents from a tar archive and add them to datacube

 Example: